MrRobotoGit/DiscoveryLastFM/README.md

 An automated music discovery tool that integrates Last.fm, MusicBrainz, and Headphones to discover and queue new albums based on your listening history.

+> **📝 Note**: This tool doesn't require Plex or any specific media server.
+While it currently integrates with Headphones, it can be easily adapted to work with any music management system like Plex, Jellyfin, Navidrome, or others.

 ## 🎵 Features

 - **Smart Discovery**: Analyzes your Last.fm listening history to find similar artists